mhshammakhi/Resume/README.md

 What is this repo?
 --------------------------------------------------------
 This repo contains my resume which is based on LaTeX.
+This template is ATS-friendly, ensuring compatibility with automated applicant tracking systems.
+This feature is crucial as many large companies utilize ATS for initial CV screening before human review.

 How to add references?
 --------------------------------------------------------